aembleton/content/imageswork.rst

 .. image:: static/images/baba-profile.jpg

-I'll be able to load up some pen and pencil designs now.
+I'll be able to write some blogs which contain some diagrams now.